 As a coach, you want to model healthy boundaries and low drama for your clients.
-If you use clear Terms & Conditions when your clients purchase coaching sessions from you, you will teach your clients how to navigate healthy relationships and lower your stress at the same time!
+If you use clear life coaching terms and conditions when your clients purchase coaching sessions from you, you will build a healthy coaching relationship from the get-go and lower everyone’s stress at the same time!

 How To Apply Your Terms and Conditions Without Signing a Contract

-It’s not enough to have the Terms in some random back-corner or footnote of your website.
-If you want your clients to be bound to your Terms, you must link the Terms from where your clients are buying and have them actually agree to the Terms.
+It’s not enough to have the terms in some random back-corner or footnote of your website.
+If you want your clients to be bound to your terms, you must link the terms from where your clients are buying coaching sessions and have them actually agree to the Terms.

 When To Use a Contract or Electronic Signature